DevOpsPlayground/chaos-engineering/steps/init/README.md

 Firstly, we need to initialise our Terraform environment by running the command `terraform init`.
 This will download the required providers and setup an environment ready to use.

-Once initialised, it's always good practice to check our Terraform code, and we can do this with the commands `teraform plan --var-file ../common/common.tfvars`.
+Once initialised, it's always good practice to check our Terraform code, and we can do this with the commands `terraform plan --var-file ../common/common.tfvars`.
 This will show us what Terraform is going to do.

 If the command runs ok, we can then apply the changes with `terraform apply --auto-approve --var-file ../common/common.tfvars`.
 This will create the infrastructure in the specified AWS account.